brow/rebeccabutler.org/pod/index.md

 * Collaborative scheduling without back-and-forth using polls
 * Natural language entry for event time, people, and place

-The app was ultimately praised most for its clean, simple design and powerful views.
+The app was praised most for its clean, simple design and powerful views of time.